 - ✦ Summer or Hercules Term (June–August)

-This calendrical division is an open-ended idea that I think has a great deal of potential, and I look forward to seeing it developed as time goes on.
+This calendrical division is a new and open-ended idea that we think has a great deal of educational potential.
+We’re looking forward to its development as time goes on.

-As you think about your own homeschool calendar, think about how different parts of it — curricular, co-curricular, social, or recreational — might be informally arranged into these four terms.
-Different astronomical decorating themes in your classroom, perhaps, or a traditional visit to a particularly special place at the beginning of each term to see how the seasons change.
-You could group your curricular work by term, or set goals with your students at each term’s beginning that outline what you want to accomplish, or have your students write achievement reports at each term’s end.
-With a little imagination you may be able to come up with a clever and comfortable arrangement and a new way to think about the structure of your educational year.
+As you think about your own homeschool calendar, think about how different parts of it — curricular, co-curricular, social, or recreational — might be informally arranged into these four three-month terms.
+You could have a different decorating theme in your classroom each term, for example, or you could schedule a regular trip to a special place at the beginning of each term to see how the seasons change.
+You could group your curricular work by term, or set goals at the beginning of each term that you want your students to meet.
+At the end of each term you could have your students assemble a portfolio of their recent accomplishments.
+With a little imagination you should be able to come up with a clever and comfortable arrangement and a new way to think about the structure of your educational year.

 Right now we’re in the third month of Cygnus Term, named for the Great Swan of the Heavens, which is high overhead just after dark.
 (Your students’ vocabulary word for the day is “cygnet.” 😊 And be sure to take note of the scientific names of the terrestrial swans on page 22 in your bird guide.)